 Furthermore, anti-transgender policies such as this sports ban actively harm LGBTQ+ youth and detract from real issues facing LGBTQ+ youth.
 In one study, 26 percent of transgender girls reported choosing not to play sports because they feared being forced to play on a team that does not align with their gender identity.
 The Trevor Project found that 83 percent of trans and nonbinary youth have worried about being denied the ability to play sports due to anti-trans legislation.
 Not only do these policies impact trans students’ ability to play sports, they also greatly harm their mental well-being.
 In the same survey, the Trevor Project found that 45 percent of LGBTQ youth seriously considered suicide and one in five trans and nonbinary youth attempted suicide in the past year.
 However, they also found that “LGBTQ youth who found their school to be LGBTQ-affirming reported lower rates of attempting suicide.”
 Now is the time to make schools and communities more inclusive and affirming, not hateful and harmful.
 Even the consideration of H.R.
 734 will instill fear and negatively impact the mental and physical wellbeing of trans youth across the country.

 We cannot stand idly by while they take rights away from members of our communities.
-Tell your Representative to vote NO on a federal anti-trans sports ban and stand up for LGBTQ+ youth across the country.
+Tell your Senator to oppose the introduction of a federal anti-trans sports ban and stand up for LGBTQ+ youth across the country.

 Jewish Values